mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 A03/75674

 **BATTLE DRESS**
-K’kree suffer the same problems using battle dress as unpowered combat armor, only more so.
+K'kree suffer the same problems using battle dress as unpowered combat armor, only more so.
 The Vacc Suit check to avoid panic when wearing battle dress is Difficult (10+).
 Battle dress is uncommon and generally used only by special-purpose units.
 These tend to be small and are attached to other forces as a spearhead or assault force.

-K’kree battle dress tends to be clumsy compared to that of other species and imposes DM-1 on all actions that require movement or agility.
+K'kree battle dress tends to be clumsy compared to that of other species and imposes DM-1 on all actions that require movement or agility.